dstl/muc3/demo/README.md

   }
 ```

-We're slightly ahead of ourselves in that we dont's have the relevant triples in our triplestore just yet.
+  We're slightly ahead of ourselves in that we don't have the relevant triples in our triplestore just yet.
+To get them, we imagine some analysis process that identifies an event of interest, finds any reports that describe it, and marks up the facts in these reports with [RDfa](https://github.com/dstl/muc3/wiki/Rdfa).
+Here, this has been done manually.
+However a human-agent collaboration is easily imagined where a machine agent does named entity recognition and disambiguation, and a human agent refines the result (giving the human the final say, for the time being at least).

+  Each specific event (marked-up as a schema.org [Action](https://schema.org/Action)) has the same URI in each document that mentions it.
+We can extract RDF triples from the RDFa marked-up reports.
+Firstly, to get a map of which event is mentioned in which report (like [this](triples/mentions_ttl.txt)) - both the facts in each report, and  We can then generate triplestore is a link between reports and events.

 ```java